Vijay-Kesanakurthi/GitHub-Documentation/README.md

 # What is Git?

-Git is the open source distributed version control system that facilitates GitHub activitieson your laptop or desktop.
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed,efficiency and that facilitates GitHub activitieson your laptop or desktop.

 # Installing Git